By Ryan Cox

 Local moves typically occur within the same city or state, and moving costs are often based on an hourly rate for the movers' services.
 Packing materials and equipment, such as boxes, bubble wrap, and packing tape, must also be factored into a local moving budget.
 Keep in mind that some companies may offer a flat rate for local moves, which could potentially save you money.

 Long-distance moves involve relocating over a more significant distance, often between states.
 Expect to pay between $2,200 and $5,700 for a long-distance move, depending on the services and options you choose.
 The cost of these moves is generally based on the weight of the truckload rather than an hourly rate.
-Additionally, you should also consider travel expenses, such as fuel and lodging, if you are driving a personal vehicle during the move.
+Additionally, consider travel expenses, such as fuel and lodging, if you're driving a personal vehicle during the move.

 Interstate relocations or out-of-state moves tend to be more complex and costly due to crossing state lines.
 These moves require permits, and the moving company must adhere to various state regulations.
 They usually involve weight-based pricing, but the final cost will also depend on the distance traveled and any additional services you require.